minagishl/hono-avatars/README.md

 - `font-family` - The font family of the text.
 Default is `sans`.
 - `shadow` - The text shadow of the text.
 Default is `false`.
 - `border` - The border of the avatar.
 Default is `false`.
+- `border-style` - The border style of the avatar.
+Default is `solid`.
 - `opacity` - The opacity of the avatar.
 Default is `1`.
 - `reverse` - The reverse of the text.
 Default is `false`.